Khirokitia: Village name

 According to the dominating opinion the name of the village is a composite of the word "Khiros" (hog / pig) and the word "Kiti", thus suggesting an area where pigs were raised.
 Other sources claim that the original name was "Sidirokitida", thus an area where iron was found.
 It is also said that it might have originated from the word "Khirogetia", which implies the practice of palmistry.
-According yet to another opinion, it may have originated from some initial name like "Ierokitida" (Sacred place).
-Yet more imaginative opinions claim that the name came from the words "gyros" and "oikia" due to the fact that the prehistoric huts are round.
+Another opinion suggests it may have originated from some initial name like "Ierokitida" (Sacred place).
+Others claim that the name came from the words "gyros" and "oikia" due to the fact that the prehistoric huts are round.
 Furthermore, tradition has it that the name is derived from the phrase "Chere Kitia" a phrase used by the Queen "Rigena" to address a certain female friend of hers from Kition.
-It was also claimed that maybe the name originated from the plant Annona cherimola, which is found cultivated in Cyprus under the more simple name "Cheromolia", although this is considered very unlikely.
+It was also claimed that maybe the name originated from the plant Cherimoya, which is found cultivated in Cyprus under the name "Cheromolia", although this is considered very unlikely.
 At any rate, in old maps the village is marked as either Cherochetica or as Chierochitia.